CyclostationarySPOD/CSSPOD/README.md

 ```

 ## Harmonically forced turbulent jet database
-The large-eddy simulation data provided along with this example is a subset of the database of a harmonically forced (St_f=1.5) Mach 0.4 turbulent jet described in [2] and was calculated using the unstructured flow solver Charles developed at Cascade Technologies [4].
+The large-eddy simulation data provided along with this example is a subset of the database of a harmonically forced $(St_f=1.5,\ a_0/U_j = 0.1)$ Mach 0.4 turbulent jet described in Heidt et al. [2] and was calculated using the unstructured flow solver Charles developed at Cascade Technologies [4].
 If you use the database in your research or teaching, please explicitly mention [2,4].
-The test database consists of 25000 snapshots of the symmetric component (m=0) of a round turbulent jet.
+The test database consists of 25000 snapshots of the symmetric component ($m=0$) of a round turbulent jet.

 Here, we have a video comparing a CS-SPOD mode from a strongly forced turbulent jet to a SPOD mode from a natural turbulent jet.
 We clearly observe the phase-dependent modulation of the CS-SPOD mode, showcasing the power of CS-SPOD.